Rockhounding In Bancroft, Ontario: Finding Treasures In The Ground

 Rockhounding in Bancroft is one of the most popular activities in the region.
 We visited two mines: the Princess Sodalite Mine, and the Bear Lake Diggings area.

-The Princess Sodalite Mine is where you can find the local sodalite, as well as other minerals shipped into the area and left into a large rock pile for you to sift through.
-The Bear Lake Diggings site is more realistic with open trenches in the woods.
-The ground rich in mica, biotite, apatite, titanite, and hornblende.
-The easiest to spot is the mica which litters the ground in many of the trails in this area.
+The Princess Sodalite Mine is where you can find the local sodalite, as well as other minerals shipped into the area and left in a large rock pile for you to sift through.

 Princess Sodalite Mine